 Participants from an on-going study (NCT02649439) with nearly identical eligibility can serve as a contemporary control for secondary endpoints

-Following the safety lead-in, all participants will be enrolled and undergo a surveillance period during which 4 consecutive monthly PSA values will be captured by the NIH labs.
+Following the safety lead-in, all participants will be enrolled and may undergo a surveillance period during which up to 4 consecutive monthly PSA values will be captured by the labs.

-After surveillance period, participants will be treated with 2 vaccines concurrently, Prostvac and CV301, during months 1-4.
-For months 5-7, MSB0011359C [an anti-PD-L1 antibody (avelumab) with TGFB-Trap molecule] will be added to the regimen.
+After surveillance period, if applicable, participants will be treated with 2 vaccines concurrently, Prostvac and CV301, during months 1-4.
+For months 5-7, MSB0011359C [an anti-PD-L1 antibody (avelumab) with TGF(Beta)-Trap molecule] will be added to the regimen.

-Effective with amendment v7/29/2021, MSB0011359C will no longer be given as part of the treatment for the Biochemical Recurrence cohort (Arms 2 and 3)
+-Effective with amendment v7/29/2021, MSB0011359C will no longer be given as part of the treatment combination for the Biochemical Recurrence cohort (Arms 2 and 3)